raspberrypilearning/our-beat/en/step_2.md

 --- task ---

-7. Click the Play ▶️ button to hear the chosen melody.
+7. Click the play ▶️ button to hear the chosen melody.

 See the melody pattern in the Editor.

 --- /task ---

 --- task ---
-### Listen and Tune
+### Listen and tune

 8. **Test**
-- Try different melodies and hear the changes.
+- Try different melodies and hear the changes
 - Change the notes to change the melody

 --- /task ---